Ezku/ag-magic-model/README.md

 Access route strings usable as `supersonic.module` navigation functionality parameters, eg. `supersonic.module.modal.show`.

 - `Model.magical.routes.new`: route for creating a new record of this type
+- `Model.magical.routes.show`: route for showing an existing record of this type; requires `record-id`

 ### `Model.magical.titles`